 This is a good time to clean out the drain.
 Even if it’s not clogged, there is likely hair or other residue and build up in it.
 The grout brush can be used here.

-If you’re going to be cleaning your tub, it’s a good time to clean any walls, tile or glass surrounding it.
+If you’re going to be cleaning your bathtub, it’s a good time to clean any walls, tile or glass surrounding it.

 The walls and tile can be cleaned with an all purpose cleaner, such as 409.
 Just follow the directions on the package.
-The glass can be cleaned with a generic window cleaner or microfiber cloths.
+The glass can be cleaned with a generic window cleaner or microfiber cloth.
+Use the cloth to do a good wipedown.

 A spray bottle filled with equal parts white vinegar and water is a simple and effective cleaner for your bathtub.

-If your bathtub has some extra dirty areas that require a little more attention, you only need to take one additional step: take some baking soda and sprinkle it over the dirtiest aresa on your tub.
-Then take your mixture from up above, half water and half white vinegar, and spray it over the baking soda.
+If your bathtub has some extra dirty areas that require a little more attention and cleaning, you only need to take one additional step: take some baking soda and sprinkle it over the dirtiest aresa on your tub.
+Then take your cleaning mixture from up above, half water and half white vinegar, and spray it over the baking soda.

-The mixture will get fizzy as it breaks down the dirt and grime.
-Let it sit for at least 10 minutes and then wipe it clean with a damp towel or sponge.
+The cleaning mixture will get fizzy as it breaks down the dirt and grime.
+Let the cleaning mixture sit for at least 10 minutes and then wipe it clean with a damp towel or sponge.
 Rinse out the tub and dry it with a towel.

 Another great DIY bathtub cleaner can easily be made with some other household cleaning products.
 You’ll need a small bowl.
 Pour half a cup of baking soda and half a cup of dish soap into the bowl.
 You can also add several drops of essential oil, such as lemon, to add a fresh scent to the room.
-Mix everything well.
+Mix everything well including the dish soap.

-Then take a sponge or small rag and rub the mixture all over the tub, making sure to put some elbow grease into dirtier areas.
-You should let the mixture sit on the tub for about 10 minutes.
-Then rinse it off well and dry with a towel.
+Then take a sponge or small rag and rub the mixture of cleaning products all over the tub, making sure to put some elbow grease into dirtier areas.
+You should let the cleaning mixture sit on the tub for about 10 minutes.
+Then rinse the cleaning mixture off well and dry with a towel.

-After spraying on a mixture of white vinegar and water, the bathtub is left clean.
+After spraying on a mixture of white vinegar and water, the bathtub is left clean with no soap scum.

 Tips for Keeping Your Tub Cleaner, Longer

 The easiest way to keep your tub clean is simply to clean it after you use it.
+This is the easiest time to clean a bathtub, when there is not much buildup.
 Of course, this isn’t always practical.
 However, if you take a bath, a quick rinse out of the tub should help prevent soap scum from building up.
 Similarly, if you have a pet dog and give it a bath in your tub, you should rinse the tub after you’re done to get rid of dirt and bacteria.